carlyh-micb/ADC-documentation/create_OCA_schema.md

 # Convert from Excel to OCA

-The [XLS to OCA Converter](https://browser.oca.argo.colossi.network/#/) is currently hosted at Human Colossus Foundation in the first phase of development.
+The [XLS to OCA Converter](https://browser.oca.argo.colossi.network/#/) is currently hosted at Human Colossus Foundation (HCF) in the first phase of development.
+The Semantic Engine's template is derived from the template found hosted by HCF.

 Upload the Excel document into the parser to create the OCA Bundle.